supermancbs/api-states-capitals-countries/README.md

 $ rake db:migrate <br/>
 $ rake db:seed <br/>

-You can now view the JSON at the end points after starting a local server by typing rails s in the terminal.
+This application uses Postgres so make sure that have that running in your background before starting a server.
+You can now view the JSON at the end points after starting a local server by typing rails s in the terminal, assuming Postgres is up.

 # Tests